vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/05_The_Ramtek_Inscriptions.md

 wrote ‘apparently in a much later age’.
 20

-If our identification of the poet Trivikrama of the inscription with the author of the Madālasācampū is correct, this ‘later age’ can now be determined as the middle of the thirteenth century; he may have been also the author of a verse quoted in Jalhaṇa’s S¯uktimuktāvalī \(p.
+If our identification of the poet Trivikrama of the inscription with the author of the Madālasācampū is correct, this ‘later age’ can now be determined as the middle of the thirteenth century; he may have been also the author of a verse quoted in Jalhaṇa’s Sūktimuktāvalī \(p.
 172, v.
 13.\),21 which was composed in the court of the Yādavas in ad 1258.
 The possible hint at Trivikramabhaṭṭa in the first śloka  of the inscription makes it conceivable that the second Trivikrama was well aware of his illustrious predecessor whose style he sought to imitate.

 Finally, in the third verse the inscription testifies to the importance that was attached by that time to the worship of Rāma.
 Apart from the samudgaya-